 Serves 8 – 10 people, depending on how big you slice.

 75g gluten free plain flour (or use regular plain flour)

 150g ground almonds

 2 large sweet geranium leaves (very finely chopped)

-8 free range egg whites – which is about 6 or 7.
+265g free range egg whites – which is about 6 or 7.
 This is lots of egg whites so this is a good time to make ice cream or lemon curd or custard to use up your yolks!
 I freeze egg whites when I’m making custard and save them to make this tart.

 265g melted butter